tum-ens/endemo/docs/index.rst

 Whenever you change something in the code and/or the doc strings, please update the documentation using "make html" in a command line within the docs folder!

+When structural things (like package name) change, please use "sphinx-apidoc -o .. ." before calling  "make html" to update this documentation properly.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: